nagabharat/druid/docs/content/index.md

     2011-01-01T02:00:00Z  ultratrimfast.com  google.com  Female  UK       0      0.99
     2011-01-01T02:00:00Z  ultratrimfast.com  google.com  Female  UK       1      1.53

 This data set is composed of three distinct components.
-If you are familiar with OLAP terminology, the following concepts should not be new.
+If you are acquainted with OLAP terminology, the following concepts should be familiar.

 * **Timestamp column**: We treat timestamp separately because all of our queries center around the time axis.